-For my last day in Chiang Mai I booked myself for a day trip with a government-run agency, and for less than 40€ (50USD) I had pick-up at the hotel, A/C-equipped bus transport, insurance, tour guide, admission fee for Doi Inthanon National Park (200 Baht) and lunch included.
+For my last day in Chiang Mai I booked myself for a day trip with a government-run agency, and for less than 40€ (50USD) I had hotel pick-up, A/C-equipped bus transport, insurance, tour guide, admission fee for Doi Inthanon National Park (200 Baht) and lunch included.

-Considered one of the main Chiang Mai attractions, Doi Inthanon National Park was a must-see.
+Considered one of the main Chiang Mai attractions, Doi Inthanon National Park tour is a must.

 With about half an hour of delay, our smiling guide beckoned us to get on the bus.
-I rarely take organized tours, but sometime I do, and I admit, I enjoy them.
+I rarely take organized tours, but sometimes I do, and I admit, I enjoy them.
 First of all, I enjoy the fact that for once I’m not the one in charge of everything, and usually, traveling alone as I do, I’m always the one in charge of everything.
 Second, local tour guides have obviously that intimate knowledge of the place that I can never reach in two weeks, or even a month.
 Third, and last, but not least, I enjoy observing the other tourists traveling with me for one day, the huge array of humanity that this can be and how they behave when they are out of their comfort zone.
-One day I will probably write a post sharing the curious facts about all nationalities abroad.

 I could see since the beginning that the Moroccans were watching me rather suspiciously, wondering whether my Arab-look would justify talking to me in Arabic (like every single Arab does when they meet me) or if that would look rather over-confident of them.
 The big mama of the situation didn’t take her eyes off me during the whole lunch.

 So our diverse and quirky group was ready to set off, enthusiastically longing for being photographed at Thailand’s highest peak at Doi Inthanon National Park.

 As it turned out, there had been a misunderstanding, maybe due to the fact that both Thai and Moroccan sides couldn’t find a common language and communication got somehow lost in translation.
 The Moroccan man had booked a mini-van privately, only for his family, which made sense, since they occupied more than half of our bus, so they could indulge and take their time knowing that the grandma needed special attention.
 We all nodded understandingly, which was probably what allowed a more relaxed continuation of the journey, with mutual jokes and the Moroccan guy asking me, in English, if I wanted my picture taken somewhere, that he would do it for me.

-Part of the National Park are also the King’s and Queen’s Pagodas, holy towers recently built in honor of the royal family, whose portraits are ever-present all around the country.
-Standing one in front of the another, the King’s and the Queen’s pagodas dominate the view of a clean and tidy “Western Garden”, filled with foreign flowers and plants, which, albeit beautiful, are not exactly a good match with the surrounding Thai vegetation, already stunning on its own and without any need of complementary foreign flora.
+Holy towers recently built in honor of the royal family, whose portraits are ever-present all around the country, they stand one in front of the another.
+The King’s and the Queen’s pagodas dominate the view of a clean and tidy “Western Garden”, filled with foreign flowers and plants, which, albeit beautiful, are not exactly a good match with the surrounding Thai vegetation, already stunning on its own and without any need of complementary foreign flora.

 This was our last stop before heading back to Chiang Mai, tired but satisfied that at least we had a big Moroccan family to add some colorful notes and excitement to our trip.

-My friend and I asked the guide to drop us in the city center rather than at the hotel straight away, so we could enjoy the last hours in this lovely Northern Thai town, where in just three days I had collected some sweet experiences such as meditation with Buddhist monks and cooking class at an organic farm.
+My friend and I asked the guide to drop us at the city center rather than at the hotel straight away, so we could enjoy the last hours in this lovely Northern Thai town.

 And this is how, in our last evening walk, wandering the city’s backstreets, we were pleased to find quirky little handicraft shops and Beetroot Stories, a vegetarian cafe serving delicious smoothies and sandwiches.
 Because Chiangmai is also this, just sitting and relaxing!